Sign In to Your Account

 The recent global financial crash is having on-going effects, and it is becoming increasingly clear that holding significant wealth in currencies is unstable and dangerous.
 Political events such as Brexit and the election of president-elect Donald Trump have only increase the volatility of fiat currencies.
 Central banks have been attempting to prop up the economy by printing more money, and as inflation rises, the value of paper notes drops.

 It’s sensible for everybody to invest in Silver, especially in fractional coins that can be used as small change.
 This is because silver is a finite resource with many different uses, both as financial asset, a currency, and as a key component in numerous technologies.
 Recently Silver peaked in production, meaning that we are likely to see the value rise in the coming years.
-As the value of silver rises and the over-leveraged world economy continues to lose stability, it becomes increasingly important that you have junk silver in your vault as a hedge against inflation and financial turmoil as well as an alternative medium of exchange.
+As the value of silver rises and the over-leveraged world economy continues to lose stability, it becomes increasingly important that you have pre 1965 coins, otherwise known as "junk" silver, in your vault as a hedge against inflation and financial turmoil as well as an alternative medium of exchange.

 Many people are unsure if they should buy silver coins, silver rounds, or fractional silver.
 The correct answer is you should have some of each.
 Think about silver like you do any currency, you may want to have a $20, $10, and $5 bill in your wallet, but you may also want a quarter, nickel, and dime.

 Pre-1965 silver coins is a great way of making sure that you have that smaller change, while silver rounds, coins, and bars offer you the larger bills that you may need for bigger purchases.